pooja-par/spicehub/README.md

         Order appears in admin & user profile history.

-        Stock or availability rules behave as intended (if implemented).
+        Stock or availability rules behave as intended.

 ## Deployment